bramtayl/Justly/README.md

 - To edit the unpitched notes of a chord, double click its "Unpitched notes" cell.
 - To go back to the chords, select "Back to chords" from the "View" menu (see [View Menu](#view-menu) below).

+### Piano roll

+Select "Piano roll" from the "View" menu to show or hide the piano roll, a graphical view of the song docked at the bottom of the window.

+The piano roll plots pitched notes by pitch (vertical axis) against time (horizontal axis); unpitched notes are shown in lanes below the pitch axis.
+A legend on the right identifies each voice by color.

+While playing, a red playhead line marks the current playback position and scrolls to follow it.
+Click or drag anywhere in the piano roll to move the playhead to that time, which also selects the corresponding chord in the table.
+Double click a note to select it in the table.

+Select "Zoom in" or "Zoom out" from the "View" menu, or hold Ctrl and scroll the mouse wheel over the piano roll, to zoom the time axis in or out under the cursor.
+Only the time axis zooms; the pitch axis does not.

 ### File Menu

 In the "File" menu, you can choose among the following options: